geoserver/geoserver.github.io/_posts/2023-03-14-geoserver-2-23-RC1-released.md

 With this update all of the handmade styling changes have been removed, and everything is managed by the "geoserver.css" theme.

-Thansk to Micheal Gabriel (GeoCat) who started this work at the Bolsena code-sprint as a labour of love (well frustration).
+Thansk to Michel Gabriël (GeoCat) who started this work at the Bolsena code-sprint as a labour of love (well frustration).

 * [GUI CSS Cleanup](https://github.com/geoserver/geoserver/wiki/GSIP-213) (Proposal)
 * [GEOS-10556](https://osgeo-org.atlassian.net/browse/GEOS-10556) Cleanup Inconsistent DOM structure and use of hardcoded styles